 The City Auditor advises the Bureau of Treasury to secure each licensing badge, certificate, pin, and pre-numbered license plate, as a control method to reconcile the number of licenses issued and total licensing fees collected to ensure all monies received are properly safeguarded.
-In addition, it is also recommended that the Licensing Clerk write the issued licensing number on each corresponding license application and expand the Monthly Activity Report to also include the issued license number so that a monthly, quarterly or annual reconciliation of license numbers can be performed.
-This control method would ensure that each issued license can easily be matched up with its corresponding approved application, as well as accurately tracking the total number of each license type issued each year.
+In addition, it is also recommended that the Licensing Clerk write the issued licensing number and date on each corresponding license application and expand the Monthly Activity Report to also include the issued license number and date, so that a monthly, quarterly or annual reconciliation of license numbers can be performed and a turn over ratio can be determined.
+This control method would ensure that each issued license can easily be matched up with its corresponding approved application, as well as accurately tracking both the processing time and total number of each license type issued each year.